A brief history of the Annandale Arms Hotel

-In the winter of 1816, Count Nicolas of Russia, later to become Tsar Nicolas, and his entourage of Russian officers stayed at the hotel.
+In the winter of 1816, Count Nicholas of Russia, later to become Tsar Nicholas, and his entourage of Russian officers stayed at the hotel.
 This was just a year after the defeat of Napoleon at Waterloo in 1815.
-One of the purposes of his visit to Scotland was to inspect the Carron Iron Works near Falkirk which was famous for the manufacture of armaments.
-The Count also visited the new cotton mills at New Lanark.
+One of the purposes of his visit to Scotland was to inspect the Carron Iron Works, near Falkirk, which was famous for the manufacture of armaments.
+The Count also visited the cotton mills at New Lanark.
 It is reported that the Count was so pleased with his stay at the hotel that he tipped the landlord the same sum as his actual bill.
-To mark the two hundredth anniversary of the occasion in 2016, a plaque was unveiled in the foyer by the Russian Consul General from Edinburgh, Andrey Pritsepov.
+To mark the two hundredth anniversary of the occasion in 2016, a plaque was unveiled in the foyer, by the Russian Consul General from Edinburgh, Andrey Pritsepov.
 Moscow NTV made a short film of it. http://www.ntv.ru/video/1284806/

 Rupert Brooke, the First World War poet, stayed in the hotel 1912.
 He is probably best known for his poem The Soldier.

 “If I should die think only this of me

 That there’s some corner of a foreign field